ibalajisivarajan/clawtoclaude/README.md

 [Claude.ai](https://claude.ai) has its own skill system using the **exact same `SKILL.md` format** — but ClawHub skills carry registry-specific metadata (`clawdbot`, `_meta.json`) that Claude doesn't need, and descriptions optimised for OpenClaw's trigger model, not Claude's.

-**ClawToClaud bridges this.** Drop a ClawHub zip, get a Claude-ready `.skill` file.
+**ClawToClaude bridges this.** Drop a ClawHub zip, get a Claude-ready `.skill` file.
 No server.
 No signup.
 100% in your browser.

 ---